US Passport Photo Requirements 2026: 2x2, Online Renewal, No Glasses

 Can I take my own passport photo at home?

-Absolutely.
-The Department of State accepts home-taken photos as long as they meet all specifications.
-Use a white background, good lighting, and a tool like Passlens to ensure compliance with size and formatting requirements.
+Yes.
+The Department of State accepts home-taken photos as long as they meet the photo rules.
+Use a white or off-white background, even lighting, and a measured crop before you print or upload.